iPaper/sales-gpt/README.md

 ## Things to consider

-This is just the backend for handling provided CSV files with url, id, and name headers(column names) only!
+This is just the backend for handling provided XLXS files with  "Website URL", "Record ID", and  "Company name" headers(column names) only!
 The information is returned in CSV format

-[Front-end repository](https://github.com/boop-bap/gpt/tree/UI) or use the included public folder in this repository.
+[Front-end repository](https://github.com/boop-bap/gpt/tree/UI) or just use the included public folder in this repository.

-## Default headers(column names) and answers in output CSV file
+## Default headers(column names) and answers in output XLXS file

-Id
+Record ID

-Url
+Website URL

-Name
+Company name

 Online: "Yes" | "No"